 Every community of faith, wherever they are, is invited to listen to the experience of marginalized communities, take seriously the costs of environmental degradation, and discern how it can take action to protect all life.

 The Missionary Society of St. Columban has lived in the Amazon region and accompanied the communities that call it home, including the natural world, for over half a century.
-On this webpage, you will find a series of articles about the Synod and the Amazon, as well as practical ways you can get listen to and response to the "cry of the earth and the cry of the poor" (Laudato Si', #49).
+On this webpage, you will find a series of articles about the Synod and the Amazon, as well as practical ways you can listen and respond to the "cry of the earth and the cry of the poor" (Laudato Si', #49).

 Why is the Church committed to being an ally with the Amazon, and other marginalized communities?